NicolaSpadari/nuxtor/README.md

 ## Notes

-- Tauri v2 is still in beta.
-Some things might not work, or present some bugs.
 - Tauri v2 brings some big refactors, such as packages names and permission management.
 New permissions have to be granted under `src-tauri/capabilities/main.json`
 - Tauri js functions are auto imported as-is with the help of a custom module.
 If another Tauri plugin is added, then the module has to be updated to support auto imports under `src/modules/tauri.ts`
-- As per documentation, the Nuxt SSR must be disabled in order for Tauri to act as the backend.
-Still, all Nuxt goodies are still there.
+- As per documentation, Nuxt SSR must be disabled in order for Tauri to act as the backend.
+Still, all Nuxt goodies will be functional.

 ## License